stshryu/stshryu.github.io/content/_index.md

     Worked with legacy API's to build scalable solutions to seamlessly integrate cloud based platforms with fully onsite legacy dentistry platforms like Henry Schein and OpenDental.
 The goal was to create an end user-experience that was untouched, despite a completely reworked backend system.
     ''',
     '''
-    Wrote serverless code on AWS using Lambdas with Typescript and Python to manage cloud platform operations.
-    ''',
-    '''
-    Built and maintained serverless Javascript AWS Lambdas and worked with Terraform to streamline a full CI/CD pipeline.
+    Built and maintained serverless Javascript/Typescript and Python AWS Lambdas and worked with Terraform to streamline a full CI/CD pipeline.
     ''',
     '''
     Worked with NSIS to create an installable launcher that clients could download to install our cloud platform integration to their onsite dentistry platform.
 This included liaising with techs and IT specialists to ensure our installations would work.